lauranyberg/lauranyberg-repository/week-2/11-accountability-groups.md

 [Week 2 Home](./)

-# U1.W2: Connect with Your Accountability Group
+# U1.W2: Connect with Your Stream.

 ## Learning Competencies
 - Identify the concepts you struggled with
-- Explain your confusion to your accountability group
+- Explain your confusion to your stream

 ## Summary
-It's time to check in with your accountability groups!
+It's time to check in with your Stream (i.e. Rubiests or sharpies)!
+Your stream is your accountability group!

 ## Releases:
 ## Release 0: Identify Concepts